ying-teaching/python-book/misc/learn-programming.md

 ## 3. Computer Systems

-There are two good courses to learn the computer architecture from a programmer's point of view.
+You should learn the computer architecture from a programmer's point of view.
 It might be hard for non-CS or non-EE students.
 You don't need to understand everything and you can learn it again after you have some programming experience.
 You may want to learn a little bit C programming before this coruse.

 The following two should be fine for beginner.
 - [C Programming For Beginners ](https://www.udemy.com/course/c-programming-for-beginners-/).
 You often find good deal/coupons for Udemy course with big discount -- don't pay the full price.